All Episodes

 I was not well at the time, and that shouldn't have transpired.

-And I just want to know if you or if your system encourages that.
+I just want to know if you or if your system encourages that.

-The the focal point of welfare in the United States since the beginning of war on poverty under Lyndon Johnson was a pretty generous system of benefits from a variety of programs focused on single mothers.
+The focal point of welfare in the United States since the beginning of the War on Poverty under Lyndon Johnson was a pretty generous system of benefits from a variety of programs focused on single mothers.

-But if you're a single mother, uh the welfare system is really focused on giving you a lot of aid.
+But if you're a single mother, the welfare system is really focused on giving you a lot of aid.

-What this reform really did was not change that so much as to say the people getting welfare, and in particular the single mothers, will continue to get aid, but they they cannot just sit at home and collect a welfare check.
+What this reform really did was not change that so much as to say the people getting welfare, and in particular the single mothers, will continue to get aid, but they cannot just sit at home and collect a welfare check.

-They have to be going out and uh taking a job or at least looking and preparing for a job.
+They have to be going out and taking a job or at least looking and preparing for a job.

-Uh both the mother, the taxpayer, and the child all benefit from this change.
+Both the mother, the taxpayer, and the child all benefit from this change.

-Appreciate that call.
+Appreciate that call, Marie.

-Marie in Texas, welfare reform has been successful, as we've learned in this past hour.
+In Texas, welfare reform has been successful, as we've learned in this past hour.

 The success has been limited by a number of factors.

-Uh and and then there are others.
+And then there are others.

-What additional steps should be taken to advance the goals of welfare reform?
+In the future, Robert, in a few seconds we have left, what additional steps should be taken to advance the goals of welfare reform?

-This is where we get crime, welfare dependence, and poverty from.
+In the United States, this is where we get crime, welfare dependence, and poverty from.

-For the poor and the near poor, that sequence is actually reversed.
+For the poor and the near-poor, that sequence is actually reversed.

-Uh the woman chooses to have a child first, then she looks around for someone that's a suitable partner.
+The woman chooses to have a child first, then she looks around for someone that's a suitable partner.

-Uh she tries to find that person.
+She tries to find that person.

-It's usually not the father of the child, and then ultimately she may think about getting married.
+It's usually not the father of the child.

-Uh it's a really bad set of ideas, it's a bad life plan.
+It's a really bad set of ideas.

-And one thing we really can do is go into these young women and say, you know, there may be a better way of living your life that in fact being married before you bring children into the world is the very best and most positive thing you can do for those children.
+And one thing we really can do is go into these young women and say, you know, there may be a better way of living your life that, in fact, being married before you bring children into the world is the very best and most positive thing you can do for those children.

 These mothers to be want to hear that.